Pricing Research Basics

 Price Sensitivity Meter

-An enhanced pricing model is Van Westendorp’s price sensitivity meter, which prompts consumers about their willingness to pay in an open-ended form.
+An enhanced pricing model is Van Westendorp’s pricing sensitivity model, which prompts consumers about their willingness to pay in an open-ended form.
 Respondents answer questions by entering their own prices into numerical open-ended questions (within a minimum and maximum range).
 Since this methodology does not require specific price inputs, PSM is often used to assess price sensitivity during new product development.

 Example: This model would leave the responses open for the consumer to fill in.
 Questions include, “At what price is a gallon of gas too expensive?”
 “At what price is gasoline becoming incredibly expensive but still affordable enough to buy?”
 “At what price is a gallon of gas a bargain?”
 “At what price is a gallon of gas so inexpensive you might question the quality of the gas (or the fuel station?)”